Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Passing_Data_Deeply_with_Context.md

 ==The only argument to `createContext` is the **default value**.== Here, `1` refers to the biggest heading level, but you could pass any kind of value (even an object).
 You will see the significance of the default value in the next step.

+> **Note**: `createContext`'s argument is **only used** when a component does not have a matching Provider above it in the tree.
+This argument can be helpful for testing components in isolation without wrapping components with a Provider.
+If you don’t provide the context, React will use the value that you pass as an argument to `createContext`.

 > **Note**: You can have _multiple Contexts for multiple global states_ and of course, you can also use just _one Context for a bigger state_, that's all up to you.

 ## Step 2: Use the context